Aunt Vadge: tears, bleeding, itching, irritation – what’s wrong?

 Dear Aunt Vadge,

-I’m a 58-year-old diabetic female.
-I had a complete and total hysterectomy in 2005, and about six months ago I started having razor-like tears, itching, inflammation and bleeding from around my vaginal area and in between and around my anus.
-This comes and goes with only a couple of days in between.
+I’m a 58-year-old diabetic woman.
+I had a complete hysterectomy in 2005, and about six months ago I started having razor-like tears, itching, inflammation and bleeding around my vaginal area and in between and around my anus.
+It comes and goes, with only a couple of days in between.
+I saw my gynaecologist and all he did was take a pap smear, with no return appointment.
+My husband of 40 years was diagnosed with prostate cancer and is in treatment, so we’ve refrained from sex for about four months, but before then sex was unbearable with pain.
+Any information would be greatly appreciated.

 Cut